weenhanceit/relationships/notes.md

 `accepts_nested_attributes_for`, but it might have been due to invalid data that got into the database somehow.]
 [Also, check out scopes on `belongs_to`.]

+# More Thoughts About Forms
+* The version of `fields_for` that's a method to a form builder is most interesting for generating names and IDs on fields that are going to be submitted and processed with nested parameters.
+* To simply render a partial multiple times, call the partial with a `collection:` option.

 # Validations and Error Handling
 * The algorithm for where to put errors on validations